-Costco now sets its minimum wage for hourly employees at $15 an hour.
+Costco set its minimum wage for hourly employees at $15 an hour in 2019.
 That’s in addition to offering benefits like healthcare for all employees, regardless of part-time vs. full-time status.
 While I was at Costco, they gave employees complimentary memberships to the store.
 Each employee also got a free turkey to enjoy with their families on Thanksgiving.
 And to top things off, Costco paid employees time and a half just for working on Sundays.

 2. Costco is a great destination for health food.

 People who haven’t shopped at warehouse clubs might expect the “buy in bulk” mentality to mean the aisles are lined with junk food.
 While Costco does sell things like cookies and candy bars, there are plenty of healthy options, if that’s what you’re looking for.
 Greek yogurt, coconut water, protein powder, and lean meats are just some of the things that line the shelves at Costco.
 And the produce section is filled with delicious apples, bananas, berries, salads and more, making it a hot-spot where nutritionists food shop.
-Don’t miss these 15 things nutritionists buy at Costco.
+Don’t miss these 10 things at Costco you can’t buy anywhere else.